VidCRAFT3: Camera, Object, and Lighting Control for Image-to-Video Generation: Abstract

 \section{Abstract}

 Controllable image-to-video (I2V) generation transforms a reference image into a coherent video guided by user-specified control signals.
-In content creation workflows, precise and simultaneous control over camera motion, object motion, and lighting direction enhances both accuracy and flexibility.
-However, existing approaches typically treat these control signals separately, largely due to the scarcity of datasets with high-quality joint annotations and mismatched control spaces across modalities.
-We present VidCRAFT3, a unified and flexible I2V framework that supports both independent and joint control over camera motion, object motion, and lighting direction by integrating three core components.
-Image2Cloud reconstructs a 3D point cloud from the reference image to enable precise camera motion control.
-ObjMotionNet encodes sparse object trajectories into multi-scale optical flow features to guide object motion.
-The Spatial Triple-Attention Transformer integrates lighting direction embeddings via parallel cross-attention.
-To address the scarcity of jointly annotated data, we curate the VideoLightingDirection (VLD) dataset of synthetic static-scene video clips with per-frame lighting-direction labels, and adopt a three-stage training strategy that enables robust learning without fully joint annotations.
-Extensive experiments show that VidCRAFT3 outperforms existing methods in control precision and visual coherence.
-Code and data will be released. \textit{Project page}: \url{https://sixiaozheng.github.io/VidCRAFT3/}.
+While precise control over camera motion, object motion, and lighting is essential for high-fidelity creation, existing methods often treat these factors independently.
+This overlooks the physical coupling among viewpoint, geometry, and illumination in dynamic scenes, leading to visual inconsistencies such as mismatched shadows and perspective drift under simultaneous changes.
+We present VidCRAFT3, a unified and flexible I2V framework that explicitly models cross-factor interactions among geometry, motion, and illumination, enabling both independent and joint control over camera motion, object motion, and lighting direction.
+Image2Cloud provides explicit 3D geometric priors for accurate camera motion control.
+ObjMotionNet encodes sparse object trajectories into multi-scale motion features to guide realistic object motion.
+A Spatial Triple-Attention Transformer integrates lighting direction through lighting cross-attention for consistent relighting.
+To address the scarcity of jointly annotated data, we construct the VideoLightingDirection (VLD) dataset with accurate per-frame lighting direction annotations, and introduce a three-stage progressive training strategy that enables robust learning without fully joint annotations.
+Extensive experiments demonstrate that VidCRAFT3 achieves state-of-the-art performance in control precision and visual coherence across diverse scenarios.